Norman Nicholson: Writings

-One important trait in Nicholson's work is conscious adoption of provincialism coupled with a conscious rejection of the value judgements associated with it: "the smug, the narrow, the short-sighted... a bad copy of the life of the capital," as he called them.
-To him a provincial was one who lives in the place his parents, friends and relations live, where there is a shared culture, not "an enormous heterogeneous collection of people gathered from all corners of the country and deposited like silt at the delta of a great river."
-It is in a contained provincial community, "in our intense concern with what is close to us, that we most resemble the people of other countries and other times" and gain awareness of "that which is enduring in life and society."

-Another important feature is Nicholson's Christianity.
-The religious poems in Five Rivers foreshadow verse plays of his – The Old Man of the Mountains (1946), A Match for the Devil (1955) and Birth by Drowning (1960) – placing the Bible in a distinctly Cumbrian setting.
+Some of the poems in Five Rivers foreshadow verse plays of his – The Old Man of the Mountains (1946), A Match for the Devil (1955) and Birth by Drowning (1960) – placing the Bible in a distinctly Cumbrian setting.
 A fourth, Prophesy to the Wind (1947) is about survival after nuclear disaster.

 As a poet Nicholson is not generally associated with any of the 20th-century movements.
-Like Charles Causley, he seems to be considered more of an isolated figure, working on his poetry outside the mainstream of poetic trends.
+Like Charles Causley, he stood outside the mainstream of poetic trends.
 Nonetheless, he acknowledged a debt to W. H. Auden and the way he had "turned to the industrial scene."
 His descriptive poetry can be remarkably vivid: